nvt/veloxvm/README.md

 To create a native compiler based on SBCL, go to compiler/ and run "sbcl --load sbcl-compile.lisp".

-## To try out VeloxVM in a POSIX environment, do the following in a shell:
+## Trying out VeloxVM in a POSIX environment

 1. Build the VM and all tools.